 Conclusion

-Passport cards are beneficial for land and sea travelers to Mexico, Canada, the Caribbean and Bermuda, but all other international travel requires a passport book instead.
+Passport cards are beneficial for land and sea travelers to Mexico, Canada, some Caribbean countries and Bermuda, but all other international travel requires a passport book instead.
+For most travelers, the passport book offers the flexibility and access you need for any trip, but if you’re a frequent border-crosser or cruise to nearby destinations, the passport card’s lower cost and compact size might make it worth adding to your wallet.

 Frequent questions about the difference between passport card and book

-The foregoing article was last updated on the 21st of August 2024.
+The foregoing article was last updated in December 2025.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency, or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: